eclipseisoffline/customname/README.md

 ```

 - `enable_formatting` can be used to disable the use of Minecraft formatting codes in names.
 - `require_permissions` can be used to disable the permission requirement.
-When set to `false`, the `/name` command is available to everyone.
+When set to `false`, the `/name` and `/itemname` commands are available to everyone.
 - `blacklisted_names` is a list of regexes that are blacklisted.
 When a prefix, suffix or nickname matches one of these regexes, they won't be able to be used.